-The Practitioner Code of Conduct provides the expectations around professional conduct and behaviour expected from all Practitioners.
+The Practitioner Code of Conduct provides the expectations around professional conduct and behaviour expected from all providers of health services, including but not limited to massage therapy.

-Provided below are guides / key aspects for practitioners in providing services / treatments to clients.
+Provided below are guides / key aspects for practitioners in providing health services / treatments to clients:

 - must provide health services in a safe and ethical manner